ballerina-platform/ballerina-distribution/examples/grpc-simple/grpc_simple.md

 # Simple RPC

 The gRPC Server Connector exposes the gRPC service over HTTP2.
 In a simple RPC call, a client sends a request to a remote service and waits for the response.

-For more information on the underlying module,  see the [GRPC module](https://lib.ballerina.io/ballerina/grpc/latest/).

 >**Info:** For more information on the underlying module, see the [`grpc` module](https://lib.ballerina.io/ballerina/grpc/latest/).